jaycecox/UFOs/README.md

 # Uses:
 A user can filter based on date, city, state, country, and shape of the sighting.

-If a person recalls seeing something in the sky and wants to know if someone else reported the same sighting, a user can enter different pieces of infomration of a sighting to see if someone else shared that expereince.
+If a person recalls seeing something in the sky and wants to know if someone else reported the same sighting, a user can enter different pieces of information of a sighting to see if someone else shared that expereince.
 When the result populates, it will also give a description of the sighting which will allow the user to better idenify if this was the same sighting they expereinced.
-For example if one was to search for a sighting in Bonita, one would see that sighting had three bright red lights.
+For example, if one were to search for a sighting in Bonita, one would see that sighting had three bright red lights.
 If the user also saw three bright red lights, that person would know that someone else saw what they saw.

 ![image](https://user-images.githubusercontent.com/92542382/149685020-ec9ec76f-efa6-434c-b54b-b302cb0170bd.png)